National Institute of Water and Atmospheric Research: Location

-Lauder (45.04S, 169.68E, 370 m a.s.l.) is located 33 km north-east of Alexandra, in the South Island of New Zealand.
+Lauder is located 33 km north-east of Alexandra, in the South Island of New Zealand.
 It also hosts a telescope part of the BOOTES network.
 This location was chosen for the laboratory due to the area's low horizons, clear skies, dry atmosphere, and southern latitude location.

 Research history

 A research laboratory was originally established at Lauder in 1961 with the purpose of observing the aurora.

-In the Mid-70's Lauder was a ground tracking station for the satellite ensemble "International Satellites for Ionospheric Studies" (ISIS (satellite)).
+In the mid-70s Lauder was a ground tracking station for the satellite ensemble "International Satellites for Ionospheric Studies" (ISIS (satellite)).
 By the late 1970s research had shifted focus to the stratosphere.
 This shift was driven by the fear of ozone depletion due to manufactured gases, and by the fact that the ozone hole had been discovered.
 Lauder had begun measuring UV radiation, ozone, and other gases associated with ozone depletion.
 From the 1990s Lauder has also monitored the effects of ozone depletion on solar UV irradiance.

 Recently, research at Lauder has focused on interactions between climate change and ozone depletion and Lauder now measures most gases that contribute to climate change.
 Computer models to predict future atmospheric changes have also been developed at Lauder, and the atmospheric measurements taken at Lauder are used in climate models around the world.